Cranberry Cheesecake Bars are “amazeballs” according to my niece who I made these for recently.

-And you know that I REALLY love about taking these to a Fourth of July get celebration?
-They come out of the pan looking as pretty as they do in that photograph up there!
+And they come out of the pan looking as pretty as they do in that photograph up there!
 Seriously!

 Ready?
 Let’s get in the kitchen!